Pacific Northwest College of Art: Students

-As of 2019 there are 506 undergraduate students and 136 graduate students at PNCA.
-The continuing education program serves approximately 1,450 students part-time each year.
+In 2024, there were 522 undergraduate students and 125 graduate students at PNCA with a 9 to 1 student to faculty ratio.
+The continuing education program at that time served approximately 1,450 students part-time each year.

 Faculty

-PNCA employs 94 faculty members (some full- and more primarily part-time/adjunct labor).
+PNCA employs 121 faculty members (some full- and more primarily part-time/adjunct labor).
 Most faculty are working artists and designers, many showing both nationally and internationally.